pola-rs/polars/docs/source/user-guide/transformations/time-series/parsing.md

 ## Extracting date features from a date column

-You can extract data features such as the year or day from a date column using the `.dt` namespace on a date column:
+You can extract data features such as the year or day from a date column using the `.dt` namespace:

 {{code_block('user-guide/transformations/time-series/parsing','extract',['dt.year'])}}